SELECT

 . -

-In complex expressions within the
+If you have complex expressions within a

 clause and theQUALIFY